This is poor project management, really poor management.

 Over Funded Balance 100,000

 And this continues throughout the construction process.
 Typically as the contractor goes through the rigors of getting a draw from the bank, there are even more costs accumulating and often there is no over funded balance.
 Now I know, some of you are asking: ‘Hey, how did we cover those unfunded costs on Day 60 above?’
 Well, the answer is: If you are like most contractors, you pay your bills about 20 to 30 days after you receive them.
-So over a 60 day cycle; your accounts payable increases to $100,000 related to just this project.
+Over a 60 day cycle; your accounts payable increases to $100,000 related to just this project.
 This is reported as Accounts Payable on your balance sheet.

 Now for the reality of the situation; most contractors are small businesses and have four to seven homes under construction.
 Your subs are hounding you to pay them.
 Worse yet, some of the more professional suppliers will not sign their mechanic’s lien releases until you pay them.
-So, many contractors use funds from other draws to pay the required amounts to get the mechanic’s lien releases to get a draw on this project.
-So there is a lot of juggling going on and honestly it drives accountants like me crazy.
+Many contractors use funds from other draws to pay the required amounts to get the mechanic’s lien releases to get a draw on this project.
+There is a lot of juggling going on and honestly it drives accountants like me crazy.
 Seriously, it is hard to focus on doing the accounting work when the phone rings six to seven times a day from subs wondering if they can get a check on Friday.

 This is why it is so important for the contractor to have a good project accounting process in place and use the project accounting principles to properly manage the financial aspect of every project.